Project Open Source Open Society

 A co-design and research workshop at Civic Tech Toronto is currently being planned for April 25th, 2017.
 Further information is available to explain the workshop activity and research.

-Previous stages included a survey and interviews with learners, mentors and instructors from Ladies Learning Code’s 2015 National Learn to Code Day and participant observation and a survey related to the TOProsperity Hackathon in fall 2016.
+Previous stages included a survey and interviews with learners, mentors and instructors from a national learn to code day (2015) and participants from a hackathon (2016).

 Photo by: Just Grimes via Flickr under CC BY-SA 2.0